facjure/poetroid-prototype/README.md

 [Here you go](http://www.poetroid.com).

-Currently, a static site with in-built search hosts ~2000 poems, handcrafted one poem at a time.
-All poems are versioned in github.
-Editors can add, edit, and curate tags and metadata via an inline Markdown editor with live-preview.
-Any changes are refreshed automatically via a github-hook that routes to [Literatti](https://github.com/Facjure/literatte), our compiler running on the cloud, that rebuilds the site.
+Currently, a static site with in-built search hosts ~2000 poems.
+All poems are versioned in github.Editors can add, edit, and curate tags and metadata via an inline Markdown editor with live-preview.
+New poems are refreshed in the site automatically via a github-hook that routes to [Literatti](https://github.com/Facjure/literatte), our compiler that rebuilds the site.

-Once the engine is ready the _web_ will be rewritten, along with new features.
+Once the engine is ready the _web_ will be rewritten, along with new features, in Clojurescript.

 ## Usage